calder12/seed/src/_packs/mixins/seed-publish.md

   - publish
 ---

-Mixins that manage rendered CSS from modular importing
+A library that provides the ability to setup include guards, preventing undesired duplication of compiled CSS styles.

 ## Install